-The RouteAbout Access TW requires a DEChub 900 for hub configuration.
+DEChub: For use in a DEChub, the RouteAbout Access TW requires a DEChub 900.
 A DEChub 90 can be used for power only.
-The RouteAbout Access TW can also be used as stand-alone Brouter outside the DEChub, in which case no additional hardware is required.
+The RouteAbout Access TW can also be used as a stand-alone Brouter outside the DEChub, in which case no additional hardware is required other than the external power supply and power cord provided with the unit.

-The DECswitch 900EE and 900EF models require either a DEChub 900 or a DEChub One for standalone use.
+The DECswitch 900EE, 900EF, and 900ET models require either a DEChub 900 for hub configuration or a DEChub ONE for standalone use.